charMstr/ft_services/README_FOR_42PEERS.md

 the fact that you can update a small part of your app in general, without stopping the application from running.

-### 2) Things you need to understand before working from ground to top:
+### 2) THINGS YOU NEED TO UNDERSTAND BEFORE WORKING FROM GROUND TO TOP:

 All you need to know before starting is the concept that when deploying your cluster, you will need to be able to interconnect your containers together.